Remains of Auburn University student missing 47 years ID’d after his car was found

-BIRMINGHAM, Ala.
-(WIAT) — Forty-seven years after he went missing while on the way back to school at Auburn University, Kyle Clinkscales has now officially been found.
+Forty-seven years after he went missing while on the way back to school at Auburn University, Kyle Clinkscales has now officially been found.
+KTLA’s sister station WIAT reports.

 On December 8, 2021, a 1974 Pinto Runabout belonging to the LaGrange, Georgia, native was found in a creek in Cusetta, Alabama.
 Inside the car were human remains, mostly consisting of pieces of bone and some tissue.